ssk-d/fireflutter/README.md

 - push notification settings sampe code for each forum.
 - Upload youtube of speed coding tutorial on each settings and insert it into readme markdown with a default image and when clicked open the youtube url.
+- Fireflutter does not use dart data model calss since it limits the data structure.
+  - But developers may create their own data model and apply it to their needs. show an example of it.

 # Table of Contents